kyma-project/kyma/docs/serverless/03-02-git-source-type.md

 - `handler.js` or `handler.py` with Function's code
 - `package.json` or `requirements.txt` with Function's dependencies

-The Function custom resource (CR) must contain `type: git` to specify that you use a Git repository for the Function's sources.
+The Function CR must contain `type: git` to specify that you use a Git repository for the Function's sources.

 To create a Function with the Git source, you must:

 1. Create a [GitRepository CR](#custom-resource-git-repository) with details of your Git repository.
-2. Create a Secret CR (optional, only if you must authenticate to the repository).
+2. Create a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) (optional, only if you must authenticate to the repository).
 3. Create a [Function CR](#custom-resource-function) with your Function definition and references to the Git repository.

 You can have various setups for your Function's Git source with different:

 - Directory structures

-  You can specify the location of your code dependencies with the `baseDir` parameter in the Function CR.
+  You can specify the location of your code dependencies with the **baseDir** parameter in the Function CR.
 For example, use `"/"` if you keep the source files at the root of your repository.

 - Authentication methods